Publish 21 April 2022

 Have you ever awoken to peek out of the window and feel the warmth of the sun?
 As a lupus sufferer, this sunlight can be so debilitating that you refuse to emerge from your house.
 With proper care, you need not feel imprisoned—every day.

-This autoimmune disorder attacks organs of the body, including the skin.
+This autoimmune disorder attacks the organs of the body, including the skin.
 If you have cutaneous lupus erythematosus, it is tempting to remain at home.
 Ultraviolet rays in sunlight or artificial light exacerbate butterfly rash, subacute cutaneous lupus, and possibly discoid lupus lesions in 40–70% of lupus patients.

 Treatments For Lupus